-The following table presents principal amounts (stated in thousands) and related average interest rates by year of maturity for our debt obligations and their indicated fair market value at June 30, 2008:
+The following table presents principal amounts (stated in thousands) and related average interest rates by year of maturity for our debt obligations and their indicated fair market value at March 31, 2009:

-Twelve Mo 2009 2010 2011 2012 2013 Ther eafter Fair Value Fixed Rate Debt \$1,708 \$5,375 \$5,375 \$ 375 \$- \$ \$12,833 Average Interest Rate 6.0% 6.0% 6.0% 6.0% 6.0%
+Tv Twelve Months Ended March 31, 2010 2011 2012 2013 2014 There after Fair Value Fixed Rate Debt \$1,018 \$ 6,598 \$ 2,041 \$- \$- \$ \$ 9,657 Average Interest Rate 6.0% 5.8% 5.5% о́ - 5.8%

-As of June 30, 2008, our marketable securities consisted of \$10.7 million of auction rate securities, which are variable rate debt instruments, having long-term maturities, but whose interest rates are designed to reset through an auction process, at intervals ranging from seven to 35 days.
-All of our auction rate securities are high quality direct municipal obligations which have high investment grade ratings or otherwise are backed by high investment grade rated insurance agencies as of June 30, 2008.
+As of March 31, 2009, our marketable securities consisted of \$8.5 million of auction rate securities, which are variable rate debt instruments, having long-term maturities, but whose interest rates are designed to reset through an auction process, at intervals ranging from seven to 35 days.
+We had \$9.4 million in investments of marketable securities as of December 31, 2008.
+All of our auction rate securities are high quality direct municipal obligations which have high investment grade ratings or otherwise are backed by high investment grade rated insurance agencies.
 In February 2008, liquidity issues in the global credit markets caused auctions representing some of the auction rate securities we hold to fail because the amount of securities offered for sale exceeded the bids.
-As a result, the liquidity of our remaining auction rate securities has diminished, and we expect that this decreased liquidity for our auction rate securities will continue as long as the present depressed global credit market environment persists, or until issuers refinance and replace these securities with other instruments.
+As a result, the liquidity of our auction rate securities has diminished, and we expect that this decreased liquidity for our auction rate securities will continue as long as the present depressed global credit market environment persists, or until issuers refinance and replace these securities with other instruments.
+As a result of the temporary declines in fair value for our auction rate securities, which we attribute to liquidity issues rather than credit issues, we recorded an unrealized loss of \$0.3 million, net of tax, to accumulated other comprehensive income (loss).
+Our analysis of the fair values of these securities considered, among other items, the creditworthiness of the counterparty, the timing of expected future cash flows, and the possibility that a discount may be required if we choose to sell the securities in the absence of a successful auction.
+These securities were also compared, when possible, to other observable market data with similar characteristics.

 As a result of the current situation in the auction markets, our ability to liquidate our investment in auction rate securities and fully recover the carrying value of our investment in the near term may be limited or impossible.
-If in the future the issuers are unable to successfully close future auctions and their credit ratings deteriorate, we may be required to record an additional impairment charge on these investments.
-Because the tax exempt interest rates on these bonds are relatively attractive, we expect that we will be able to liquidate our investment without significant loss in the near future, however, it could take until the final maturity of the underlying notes (up to 26 years) to be repaid.
+If in the future the issuers are unable to successfully close future auctions and their credit ratings deteriorate and if we determine that any future valuation adjustment was other than temporary, we may be required to record an impairment charge on these investments.
+Because the tax exempt interest rates on these bonds are relatively attractive, we believe that we may be able to liquidate our investment without significant loss in the foreseeable future; however, it could take until the final maturity of the underlying notes (up to October 2034) to be repaid.
 Based on our expected operating cash flows, and our other sources of cash, we do not anticipate the potential lack of liquidity on these investments will affect our ability to execute our current business plan.